htmfilho/htmfilho.github.io/_posts/2010/2010-08-15-using-latex-and-openoffice-to-write-long-documents.md

 <a href="http://www.latex-project.org/">Latex</a> is a “_document preparation system for high-quality typesetting.
 It is most often used for medium-to-large technical or scientific documents but it can be used for almost any form of publishing_” (Latex project website).
 Latex compiles a script language into a formated document.
 This script language is not so easy to learn, but the effort may be worthwhile, since the resulting documents look more professional than their equivalent made using <a href="http://www.openoffice.org/">OpenOffice</a> or <a href="http://office.microsoft.com/">Microsoft Word</a>.

 I wrote my PhD dissertation using Latex and the result was very satisfactory.
 The dissertation was gradually getting the shape of a book, which is pretty exciting for me, who admires authors but never intended to become one of them.
-To write Latex script, I use a tool called <a href="http://www.xm1math.net/texmaker/">Texmaker</a>, a Latex editor maintained by Pascal Brachet, a teacher of mathematics in a French secondary school.
+To write Latex script, I use a tool called [Texmaker](http://www.xm1math.net/texmaker/), a Latex editor maintained by Pascal Brachet, a teacher of mathematics in a French secondary school.
 There are other interesting editors, but Texmaker’s simplicity is more attractive for me.
 The figure below depicts the source of my dissertation opened in Texmaker.

 ![thesis-texmaker-300x216.png](/images/posts/thesis-texmaker-300x216.png)